nik-netlox/loxilight-oss/README.md

 ```
 > `loxi-agent.withSmartNIC=true` means that this node installed with the supported DPU hardware and offloead.
 And the other will not use DPU offloading and just run on ebpf mode. `loxi-agent.withSmartNIC=false` is default mode.

-### Deploy LOXILIGHT Application Resources
+### Deploy Loxilight Application Resources
 Create RBAC Resources and Custom Resource Definitions
 ```
 $ kubectl apply -f https://github.com/netlox-dev/loxilight-oss/yaml/loxilight/loxi-agent-sa.yaml
 ```

-### Deploy LOXILIGHT Data Plane Agent
+### Deploy Loxilight Data Plane Agent
-Create LOXILIGHT Agent for container networking deployment according to CNI
+Create Loxilight Agent for container networking deployment according to CNI
 ```
 $ kubectl apply -f https://github.com/netlox-dev/loxilight-oss/yaml/loxilight/deploy-loxi-agent.yaml
 ```

-### Verify LOXILIGHT Agent DaemonSet
+### Verify Loxilight Agent DaemonSet
-Verify that the LOXILIGHT Agent DaemonSet has been correctly deployed.
+Verify that the Loxilight Agent DaemonSet has been correctly deployed.
 The reported Desired, Ready and Available instance counts should be equal, and should match the count of worker nodes which carry the label `loxi-agent.withSmartNIC=*`.
 * Command
 ```
 $ kubectl get ds -n kube-system